 As the explorer continues to push forward, the tunnel takes a gradual, slight bend to the east (bending left).
 The acoustics begin to change significantly.
 Which in turn just intensifies everything.
 The explorer would start hearing a dull yet overwhelming, roar that only increases in decibels as they get nearer to the source.
 Adrenaline glands running on full blast, the tunnel starts to straighten met with a swift downgrade.
 At this point, it is evident that the source of this noise is water that lies down at the bottom of this concrete downgrade.
 Depending on what lighting gear you have, you will notice there is an straight, divider at the bottom.
 The ceiling height begins to increase as the explorer travels down this decline, onward to the next section.

-At the bottom of this decline brings the explorer to Junction Chamber 1 of the Jones Falls Conduit.
+At the bottom of this decline brings the explorer to Junction Chamber 1 of this massive storm sewer.
 Its called Tripple Barrel Hall.
 Its where the 3 barrel conduits/tunnels turn into 2 massive ones known as Penn Stations’s Chasm Halls.
 It is estimated to be about 150-200meters deep inside or approximately a 2 minute walk.

-Do not try to access the Jones Falls Conduit!
+Do not try to access these Conduits / tunnels / storm sewers!
 It’s dangerous.
 Getting caught within, or even trying to get in, probably could be considered a serious offense.
 Especially after the events of 9/11.
 These pages provides a complete virtual tour of the system that you can enjoy without risking your life or a criminal record.
 We’ve already risked our life, so that you can explore virtually from home… so stay safe, and stay away!